ThirtySomething/YAIP/README.md

 If any datatype is currently not supported, the extension is very simple.
 Just extend the class *YAIP::Convert* with conversion methods from/to your data type.

+## Doxygen documentation ##

+A doxygen documentation can be generated, the config file is located in the doxygen subfolder.

 ## API overview ##

 * Load INI file